kmadisa/mind-your-stonks/README.md

 ## Feedback

-Feel free to fork it or send me PR to improve it.
+Feel free to fork it or send me a PR to improve it.